 - Slowing the velocity of direct runoff as it infiltrates through the layers of vegetated cover

-- Reducing air pollution.
-Green roofs filter dust, smog, particulates and other harmful pollutants, and bind them in the soil where they are broken down into useful plant nutrients.
+- Reducing air pollution: Eco-roofs filter dust, smog, particulates and other harmful pollutants, and bind them in the soil where they are broken down into useful plant nutrients.
 This is particularly important in urban areas where a variety of pollutants become trapped in the air.

-- Filtering the air.
-It is estimated that 1,000 square feet of eco-roof can remove 41 pounds of airborne particles per year.
-Additionally, eco-roofs absorb carbon dioxide, a cause of global warming.
+- Filtering the air: It is estimated that 1,000 square feet of eco-roof can remove 41 pounds of airborne particles per year.
+Additionally, eco-roofs absorb carbon dioxide, a cause of climate change.

 Plants on the Central Library eco-roof